-Have you acquired real estate in 2021, and did you and the seller jointly opt for a VAT-taxed sale?
-If so, you must provide the seller with a so-called 90%-declaration before 28 January 2023 (assuming your book year matches the calendar year).
+Have you acquired real estate in 2022, and did you and the seller jointly opt for a VAT-taxed sale?
+If so, you must provide the seller and the Dutch Tax Authorities with a so-called 90%-declaration before 28 January 2024, assuming your book year matches the calendar year.
 By doing so, you confirm that the real estate was used for activities for which you had at least a 90% right to deduct VAT.
 If you do not meet this 90%-criterion in the first or second book year following the year of sale, the supply of the property is retroactively seen as VAT-exempt.
 This may have significant consequences for the seller's right to VAT deduction.
 A provision on this matter will often have been included in the sales agreement.